JonCyberGuy/SIEM-HomeLab/README.md

 <br />
 <br />
 <p align="center">
 <b>I run my Log_Exporter script.
 So that it was easier to read I made it so that the script outputs in pink and black.
 The API_KEY you see has been changed after I finished the project.
 In the first photo you can see that my script is working just fine.
 The output you see is the first failed login that I did earlier.
-The second photo is showing how the data is saved into the failed_rdp logfile in string format.
-I included some sample data in this file because later on it will be needed to train the AI in Log Analytics Workbooks and Microsoft Sentinel.
+The second photo shows how the data is saved into the failed_rdp logfile in string format.
+I included some sample data in this file because later it will be needed to train the AI in Log Analytics Workbooks and Microsoft Sentinel.
 More data equals more precision.</b> <br/>
 </p>

 ![Run_PS_Script](https://user-images.githubusercontent.com/108043108/225412357-ee390c08-c131-4658-b6d0-b2c6f0485850.JPG)